 \subsection{X-ray emitting phases in numerical simulations}

-To compare the measured physical quantities with those in numerical simulations, we use the public data \citep{Nelson2019} of IllustrisTNG simulations \citep{Nelson2018,Pillepich2018,Naiman2018,Springel2018,Marinacci2018} and select the $z=0.48$ snapshot of the TNG300-1 box.
-We aim to create phase diagrams of the filament gas.
-We use the DisPerSE algorithm to construct the filaments in that snapshot using $9<\log(M_*/M_\sun)<12$ galaxies \citep{Nelson2019}.
+To compare the measured physical quantities with those in numerical simulations, we used the public data \citep{Nelson2019} from IllustrisTNG simulations \citep{Nelson2018,Pillepich2018,Naiman2018,Springel2018,Marinacci2018}.
+We selected the $z=0.48$ snapshot of the TNG300-1 box and aimed to create phase diagrams of the filament gas.
+We used the DisPerSE algorithm to construct the filaments in that snapshot using $9<\log(M_*/M_\sun)<12$ galaxies \citep{Nelson2019}.
 The detailed procedure follows \citet{Galarraga-Espinosa2021} and \citet{Malavasi2022}.
-The calculations of the distances of each gas cell to the nearest filament $d_\mathrm{fil}$, to the nearest maxima or bifurcation critical point $d_\mathrm{CP}$, and the nearest critical point but along the direction of filament $d_\mathrm{skel}$ follow the definition in \citet{Malavasi2022}.
+The calculations of the distances of each gas cell to the nearest filament, $d_\mathrm{fil}$, to the nearest maxima or bifurcation critical point, $d_\mathrm{CP}$, and the nearest critical point but along the direction of filament, $d_\mathrm{skel}$, follow the definition in \citet{Malavasi2022}.

-To reduce the computational time, we randomly select 1/500 of the total gas cells, which is enough to represent the phase diagram \citep{Galarraga-Espinosa2021}.
-We select gas cells with $d_\mathrm{fil}<1$~Mpc and $d_\mathrm{CP}>2$~Mpc, and remove cells in halos or within a 25~Mpc range to simulation box boundaries.
+To reduce the computational time, we randomly selected 1/500 of the total gas cells, which is enough to represent the phase diagram \citep{Galarraga-Espinosa2021}.
+We selected gas cells with $d_\mathrm{fil}<1$~Mpc and $d_\mathrm{CP}>2$~Mpc.
+Then, we removed cells in halos or within a 25~Mpc range to simulation box boundaries.
 The temperature of a gas cell is calculated by using the quantities \texttt{InternalEnergy} and \texttt{ElectronAbundance} based on the standard recipe\footnote{\url{https://www.tng-project.org/data/docs/faq/\#gen6}}.
 The baryon density contrast of a cell is converted from the density by comparing it with the mean baryon density at the redshift of 0.48.

 We plot the mass-weighted phase diagrams of filament gas in the left panel of Fig.~\ref{fig:phase-diagram}, where the majority of the gas is in $10^{4.5}-10^{6.5}$~K temperature and $1-100$ baryon density contrast phases.
 We note that the presence of hot phases with $T>10^7$~K is not as prominent as those in the $z=0$ snapshot \citep{Galarraga-Espinosa2021}.
 It could be due to the redshift evolution of filament gas, which is being continuously heated during structure formation \citep{Cui2019,Martizzi2019}.